 Gary received support through Emmaus House to earn his independent and drug-free life back.
-He started volunteering in the kitchen to give back to the organization that helped him get back on his feet.
-Gary helps serve the almost 180,000 meals to the hungry through United Way programs.
+After three years of going to Emmaus House, he started volunteering in the kitchen to return the kindness and hospitality to others.

-After 8 months, Gary was offered the job in the kitchen.
-He has even turned down other job offers to stay at Emmaus House for now.
-The biggest difference in his life has come from being on the other side of the soup kitchen line.
-By feeding those who are homeless in Savannah, Gary has helped give the humanity back to those he serves.
+The biggest difference in Gary’s life has come from being on the other side of the soup kitchen line.
+By feeding those who are homeless in Savannah, he has helped give humanity back to those he serves.

-You can help more people like Gary by giving to United Way and texting UWCE to 56512.
+You can help more people like Giulia by giving to United Way and texting UWCE to 56512.